-In order for the Windows network server to work on your Keenetic, the 'File and printer Sharing (SMB/CIFS protocol)' system component must be installed.
-You can do this on the 'General system settings' page in the 'Updates and component options' section by clicking on 'Component options'.
+For the Windows network server to work on your Keenetic, the 'SMB file and printer sharing' system component must be installed.
+You can do this on the 'General system settings' page in the 'Component options' section by clicking on 'Component options'.

 To configure the server, go to the 'Applications' page.
-Here you will see the 'Windows network' panel.
-By default, the 'Windows network' server is enabled.
-Click on the 'Windows network' link.
+Here you will see the 'SMB server' panel.
+By default, the 'SMB server' is enabled.
+Click on the 'SMB server' link.

-In the 'Server name' field, you can change the name that will be used to identify your Keenetic in the local network (NetBIOS name).
-If you want your Keenetic to be visible in a Network environment, you must specify the name of the group in which all other computers on your home network are located in the 'Workgroup' field.
+In the 'Server name' field, you can change the name used to identify your Keenetic in the local network (NetBIOS name).
+If you want your Keenetic to be visible in a Network environment, you must specify the group's name in which all other computers on your home network are located in the 'Workgroup' field.

 Now the configuration of Keenetic is completed.